tparker1/icemelange/README.md

 * We created timeseriers for fjord using h_mean ATL06 (sliderule-processed) data and investigated outliers in the data.
 * We compared high-med-low cnf data and calculate geoid height and substract it from h_mean to get closer to actual height.
 * We identified data gap in ATL10 near coast and evolved project focus to filling data gaps in ATL10 around coastline.
-* We wrote a code block that pulls ATLO6 data using Slide ride (outside of land ice) and estimates the height of ice from refernce ellipsoid.
+* We wrote a Jupyter notebook that pulls ATLO6 data using Slide ride (outside of land ice) and estimates the height of ice from reference ellipsoid.
 * We also developed a workflow to convert height of ice above the reference ellipsioid to freeboard height using [geoid height](https://github.com/ICESAT-2HackWeek/3D_CRS_Transformation_Resources) and tidal using [pyTMD](https://pytmd.readthedocs.io/en/latest/api_reference/compute_tide_corrections.html).
 * [Example Workflow Jupyter Notebook](your notebook url here).